Back to Florida

 Who It Names or Affects

-• The Division of Administrative Hearings which will handle claims.
+• The Division of Administrative Hearings, which will manage and decide on claims.

 Terms To Know